About costs and payment

 - You set an average weekly budget based on the average number of leads you want to receive in any given week.

 - You may sometimes spend more on leads than your average weekly budget in a given week, but you’ll never spend more than your monthly max, which is your average weekly budget multiplied by the average number of weeks in a month.
-Learn more about budgets
+Learn more about how to edit your budget

 - You can immediately dispute leads that you believe aren’t valid.
 Successfully disputed leads are later credited back to you.